kevin218/Eureka/docs/source/ecf.rst

 exotic_ld_direc
 '''''''''''''''
 Used by exotic-ld if compute_ld=True.
-The fully qualified path to the directory for ancillary files for exotic-ld, download at https://zenodo.org/record/6344946.
+The fully qualified path to the directory for ancillary files for exotic-ld, available for download at https://zenodo.org/doi/10.5281/zenodo.6047317.

 exotic_ld_grid
 ''''''''''''''
 Used by exotic-ld if compute_ld=True.
-1D or 3D model grid.
+You can choose from kurucz (or 1D), stagger (or 3D), mps1, or mps2 model grids, if you're using exotic-ld v3.1.2.
+For more details about these grids, see https://exotic-ld.readthedocs.io/en/latest/views/supported_stellar_grids.html.

 exotic_ld_file
 ''''''''''''''